Decision Intelligence Platform

 Learn by Examples

 OpenRules allows business users (subject matter experts with no programming experience) to create, test, and maintain operational decision models.
 The best way to learn how to create your own decision models is to analyze existing examples.
-You can start with simple decision models described in detail below:

 • Hello: defines how to greet a customer based on the time of day, gender, and marital status